bnomei/kirby3-sqlite-cachedriver/README.md

 ### Memcached < File < Redis < SQLite < APCu

-Kirby ships with built in support for File, Memcached and APCu Cache Drivers.
-I created a [Redis Cache Driver](https://github.com/bnomei/kirby3-redis-cachedriver) which is imho best suited for larger caches.
-If your hosting does not support Memcached, APCu or Redis then your next best choice is this SQLite Cache Driver.
+Kirby ships with built-in support for File, Memcached, and APCu Cache Drivers.
+I created a [Redis Cache Driver](https://github.com/bnomei/kirby3-redis-cachedriver), which is best suited for larger caches.
+If your hosting does not support Memcached, APCu, or Redis, then your next best choice is this SQLite Cache Driver.

 ### 2 is enough and about 35% faster

-Let's imaging this typical scenario: During a single pageview you need to access, 100 cached values.
-Some of them already exist, some not, some need to be refreshed and yet others need to be deleted.
+Let's imagine this typical scenario: During a single pageview, you need to access 100 cached values.
+Some of them already exist, some don't, some need to be refreshed, and yet others need to be deleted.
-With a File Cache this would cause at least 100 filesystem operations in total.
-Using this SQLite Cache you will have only 1 file read and maybe 1 file write per pageview no matter how many values you get, update or remove. ✌️
+A File Cache would cause at least 100 filesystem operations in total.
+Using this SQLite Cache you will have only one file read and one file write per pageview no matter how many values you get, update or remove. ✌️
-But reading and writing data to SQLite is not instantaneous, so it will be [at least 35% faster](https://www.hwaci.com/sw/sqlite/fasterthanfs.html).
+However, reading and writing data to SQLite is not instantaneous so that it will be [at least 35% faster](https://www.hwaci.com/sw/sqlite/fasterthanfs.html).

 ## Usage